michaelfester/docs/docs/reference/ux/details-layout.md

 slug: details-layout
 ---

-When we click on a list item, we get taken to that item’s details screen where we can customize it using components.
+When we click on a list item, we get taken to that item's details screen where we can customize it using components.

 {% figure src="/docs/reference/ux/details-layout/details-screen.gif" caption="Details screen" /%}